cljones97/datasciencecoursera/README.md

 # datasciencecoursera
-A repository  for Data Science toolkit project.
+A repository for Data Science Coursera Assignments.